MostlyArmless/vs-new/README.md

 ## Usage
 From your parent Projects directory: <code>vsnew my-new-project</code> will create a new directory named my-new-project and will insert that name into the package.json file.
 All other boilerplate files will be copied into that directory.

+## TODO
+Potential upcoming features:
+* Add an argument to determine whether to deploy a vanilla javascript setup, or a typescript one (default)